rpiga/CS50x-Final-Project/README.md

 > In Vs. CPU mode, it should be a simple random choice, so it actually does not make sense to have CPU starting first

 * A couple of additional features are hidden (almost) in the code.
-* This was actually an old pen & paper game I'm used to play.
+* This is actually an old pen & paper game I'm used to play.
 I'm not able to find its original name, so I simply called this "**Road to 100**"

 Have fun.